infinum/eightshift-docs/website/docs/basics/blocks-patterns.md

 ### Remove all core patterns

+If you don't use core blocks, core patterns won't work.
+Don't confuse your users and remove them (but feel free to add new patterns based on your own custom blocks!)

 To remove all core patterns add this code to you `src/Blocks/Blocks.php` class.

 Filter goes in the register method: